ericoporto/ags-manual-wiki/GeneralSettings.md

     clicked on.
 -   **Use selected inventory graphics for cursors** - normally, when you select an inventory item the mouse cursor is changed into that item.
-    However, if you want to create a Lucasarts-style game (where the inventory cursor is always a cross-hair), disable this option and it won't be changed.
+    However, if you want to create a LucasArts-style game (where the inventory cursor is always a cross-hair), disable this option and it won't be changed.